 “Indica, Sativa, Terpenes, Entourage Effect… What are they talking about?”

-Have no fear because I’m going to provide you with a list of keywords and definitions to help make your next dispensary visit a bit more enjoyable.
+Have no fear because I’m going to provide you with a list of key words and definitions to help make your next dispensary visit a bit more enjoyable.

 Sativa – Sativa strains are known for producing an energetic high that leaves the user with a euphoric state of mind that is very enjoyable for an extended period of time.
 Best used during the day.

-Hybrid – Hybrids are strains that are bred to inherit the most favorable characteristics from its parent plants.
+Hybrid – Hybrids are strains that were bred to inherit the most favorable characteristics from its parent plants.
 Hybrid strains can be a combination of any plant varieties, with phenotypes that can be equally balanced or lean towards sativa or indica dominant high.

 THC – THC, or Tetrahydrocannabinol, is the cannabinoid responsible most for marijuana’s psychological effects.
 Basically, it’s the stuff that gets you high!
 THC stimulates cells in the brain to release dopamine, which creates that euphoric feeling we all love.